Octavarium: Artwork

 Hugh Syme provided the artwork for Octavarium.
-The idea of depicting a giant Newton's cradle was born out of discussions between Syme and Portnoy.
-The two talked about how "for everything you do in music you create either a cluster or triad", according to Syme.
+The idea of depicting a giant Newton's cradle was born out of discussions between Syme and Portnoy about how "for everything you do in music you create either a cluster or triad", according to Syme.
 "And then it became evident that for every action there is an opposite reaction.
 So I thought we could do something based on the Newton's cradle."
-There are numerous references to the numbers five and eight throughout the artwork, alluding to the album's concept.
+The artwork contains numerous references to the numbers five and eight, alluding to the album's concept.
 For example, the Newton's cradle has eight suspended balls, and there are five birds on the cover.
 The album booklet features an octagonal maze, spider and octopus, among other references.
 The landscape on the cover is made up of a sky and grass from Indiana, and a background from the Lake District.
-Octavarium marked the beginning of an extended association with the band for Syme.
-He would go on to provide the artwork for all the following studio albums (apart from The Astonishing) and most of the following live releases.
+Octavarium began an extended association with the band for Syme.
+He provided the artwork for all the following studio albums (apart from The Astonishing) and most of the following live releases.